uofu-emb/lab01_jared/README.md

 ## Cleaning up
 1. What do you predict will happen if you run it again?
 Nothing because there are no files to remove.

+## Implicit Rules
+1. What is your main strategy for compiling a second file?
+I would just make a second rule to compile it.